 For reviewing on-page markup like headings and also mobile screen resizing I find Chris Pederick's Web Developer Toolbar for Chrome and Firefox essential.
 The Moz Toolbar is better from an SEO POV.
 Here's an example of the overlay to show our 'semantic markup':

 I believe that Google Analytics or an equivalent is essential for all who work in marketing to master at some level.

 To help here, we have many articles of advice you can access from our Google Analytics hub.
 The most popular is on using Google Analytics for social media marketing.

 I hope this compilation is useful, what do you find most useful of the digital marketing tools we have covered here and other tools we don't?

 Structure your marketing plan around a funnel proven to boost performance.
-Join Smart Insights as a Free Member for instant access to our free digital marketing plan template to hone your skills and drive the results you need.
+Join Smart Insights as a Free Member for instant access to our free RACE Growth System template to build an actionable, practical step-by-step marketing plan that drives the results you need.

 Create your 90-day plan with the RACE Growth System